 The copays for prescription drugs (retail pharmacy) are:

 $5 for brand-name drugs

-|NJ FAMILYCARE D||$5 for generic and brand-name drugs
+|NJ FAMILYCARE D||$1 for generic drugs

-- Pharmaceuticals that require prior authorization are noted in the “Approved Drug List” below.
+- Drugs that require prior authorization are noted in the Approved Drug List below.

-- Please note that Horizon NJ Health maximum days supply limit is 30 days.
+- Please note that Horizon NJ Health maximum day supply limit is 30 days.

-If you have any questions, please call the Horizon NJ Health Pharmacy Department toll free at 1-800-682-9094.
+If you have any questions, please call the Horizon NJ Health Pharmacy Department toll free at 1-800-682-9094 x81016 (TTY 711).

-Managing your medication
+Managing your medicine

-What you can do to manage your medication
+What you can do: